AceWiki/AceWiki/README.txt

 - attempto-echo.jar contains basic GUI components and a predictive editor.
 - attempto-chartparser.jar contains a chart parser (concretely an Earley parser).
-- attempto-acewiki-xxx.jar contains the AceWiki application.
+- attempto-acewiki.jar contains the AceWiki application.
-- attempto-aceeditor-xxx.jar contains the ACE Editor application.
+- attempto-aceeditor.jar contains the ACE Editor application.

 See docs/index.html for the detailed documentation of the packages and classes.